ocropus-archive/DUP-ocropy/README.md

 This will create a directory "linegen/..." containing training data suitable for training OCRopus with synthetic data.

+## Roadmap

+The major change in ocropy wil likely be a refactoring so that there are separate packages for:

+ - preprocessing and layout analysis
+ - text line recognition (Python version)
+ - isolated character recognition using local learning
+ - data generation
+ - language modeling

+Note that for text line recognition and language modeling, you can also use the CLSTM command line tools.
+Except for taking different command line options, they are otherwise drop-in replacements for the Python-based text line recognizer.

+## Contributing

+OCRopy and CLSTM are both command line driven programs.
+The best way to contribute is to create new command line programs using the same (simple) persistent representations as the rest of OCRopus.

+The biggest needs are in the following areas:

+ - text/image segmentation
+ - text line detection and extraction
+ - output generation (hOCR and hOCR-to-* transformations)

 ## CLSTM vs OCRopy

 The CLSTM project (https://github.com/tmbdev/clstm) is a replacement for